ldn-softdev/jtc/User Guide.md

 ### Walking with subscripts (offset lexemes)
 Offsets are always enclosed into square brackets `[..]`.
 Selecting JSON elements always begins from the root.
-Both arrays and objects can be subscripted using numerical offset, though it's best to utilize literal offsets to subscript objects.
+Both arrays and objects can be subscripted using numerical offseta, though it's best to utilize literal offsets to subscript objects.
 E.g. let's select `address` of the 2nd (all the indices in the walk-path are zero-based) record in the above JSON:
 ```bash
 bash $ <ab.json jtc -w'[Directory][1][address]'